 Religion, Art, and Culture Across Southern Asia

-Featuring Eminent Scholars Dr. Helen Ibbitson Jessup, Dr. Mark Muesse, Dr. Vasudha Narayanan, Dr. Damian Evans, and John Sanday, OBE
+Featuring Eminent Scholars Dr. Helen Ibbitson Jessup, Dr. Todd Lewis, Dr. Vasudha Narayanan, Dr. Damian Evans, and John Sanday, OBE

 A Symposium at Angkor Wat with Journeys from Nepal to Indonesia